MuertoGB/SMCTool/README.md

 This is also **not** a magical 'fix my Mac' tool, it has a specific purpose, which is flashing correct payloads to a System Management Controller with incorrect firmware.

+Removing the system storage drive is necessary in most cases, otherwise 'startup.nsh' may not run.

 ---
 **Download:**
 -